Largest squares in Spain

 As for those mentioned Discovery Gardens, below them is the Fernán Gómez Theater Art Center, the former Cultural Center of the Villa de Madrid.
 Already on its surface, you can see another monument, the one dedicated precisely to the discovery of America, the work of Joaquin Vaquero Turcios.
 And also the largest Spanish flag in the world, with an area of 294 square meters raised on a fifty pole.

-Finally, at the confluence of the square with Génova street are the Columbus Towers and, at its feet, on an island, the sculpture Woman with a mirror, by the Colombian Botero Museum.
+Finally, at the confluence of the square with Génova street are the Columbus Towers and, at its feet, on an island, the sculpture Woman with a mirror, by the Colombian Fernando Botero.

 Spain Square (Madrid)